munificent/game-programming-patterns/book/dirty-flag.markdown

 ### Local and world transforms

 Calculating an object's world transform is pretty straightforward: you just walk its parent chain starting at the root all the way down to the object, combining transforms as you go.
-In other worlds, the parrot's world transform is:
+In other words, the parrot's world transform is:

 <span name="degenerate"></span>
 <img src="images/dirty-flag-multiply.png" />